 The first Days for Girls Kits were quite different from the design we use today.
 Each of the 30 iterations that followed would be informed by extensive feedback and designed to meet unique cultural and environmental conditions in communities throughout the world.
 It quickly became clear just how powerful menstrual health solutions are in helping menstrual women and girls break the cycle of poverty and live their lives with dignity.

 Our next step was to develop a health education curriculum that would be included in each DfG Kit distribution.
-With user-centered product design and curriculum in place, the final stage was to launch a Social Entrepreneurship program that enables local women to start their own Days for Girls businesses – and serve as vital thought leaders and suppliers within their own communities.
+With user-centered product design and curriculum in place, the final stage was to launch a Social Enterprise program that enables local women to start their own Days for Girls businesses – and serve as vital thought leaders and suppliers within their own communities.